 ![]() |

 I observed from the cul-de-sac off Mar Monte Rd (La Selva Drive) under good calm conditions.
-Looked like a miss but not sure.
-Not reduced yet.
+A miss.
+2x setting.